keptn/keptn.github.io/content/docs/0.16.x/operate/multi_cluster/index.md

 The **Control Plane** of Keptn is responsible for orchestrating your processes for continuous delivery or automated operations.

-* Before starting the installation, make yourself familiar with the ways of exposing Keptn as explained [here](../install/#install-keptn).
+* Before starting the installation, familiarize yourself with the ways of exposing Keptn as explained [here](../install/#install-keptn).
 Then come back and continue installing Keptn control plane.

 * To install the control plane, execute `keptn install` with the option you chose for exposing Keptn: